-- 4.1 The current mandate and composition of the MCSD, which serve as a starting point for the strengthening of the MCSD, may be found in Decision IG 17/5 which adopted the Governance paper at the 15th Meeting of Contracting Parties to the Barcelona Convention held in Almeria, Spain.
+- 4.1 The current mandate and composition of the MCSD, which serve as a starting point for the strengthening of the MCSD, can be found in Decision IG.17/5 which adopted the Almeria Governance paper at COP 15 in 2008.
 This current mandate is to: - I. Assist Mediterranean countries and other stakeholders active in the region in the adoption and implementation of sustainable development policies, including the integration of environmental considerations into other policies; - II.
 Ensure the follow-up of the implementation of the Mediterranean Strategy for Sustainable Development (MSSD) through appropriate tools, mechanisms and criteria that would better enhance an efficient follow-up function; - III.
 Promote the exchange of experience and good practices regarding the integration of environmental and socioeconomic policies, as well as examples which show the application of international sustainable development commitments at suitable scales in different countries; - IV.
-Identify the obstacles encountered and support regional and sub-regional cooperation for the effective implementation of the sustainable development principle; - V. Coordinate the periodical drafting of the report on the state of implementation of the MCSD recommendations; and. - VI.
-Produce opinions of the overall MAP Work Programme and the functioning of the Coordinating Unit and the RACs, with the aim of integrating sustainability considerations into the MAP / Barcelona Convention system as a whole. - 4.2 The above-cited Decision IG.17/5 considered that the MCSD should involve the greatest possible variety of national actors in its work, so as to ensure the greatest possible dissemination of the concepts promoted, and that for this to be achieved the composition of the Commission was agreed to be expanded as follows:

-- I. Contracting Parties 22 (21 MS and EU Commission); - II.
-NGOS (3); - III.
-Local authorities (3); - IV.
-Socio-economic stakeholders (3); - V. Scientific Community (3); - VI.
-Intergovernmental organizations working in the field of sustainable development (3); - VII.
-Eminent experts in the field of the topics of the MCSD meeting agenda (3). - 4.3 Decision IG.17/5 also underlined that all efforts should be made to ensure participation of representatives from both the environment and development sectors and appropriate geographical representation, and media participation.
+Identify the obstacles encountered and support regional and sub-regional cooperation for the effective implementation of the sustainable development principle; - V. Coordinate the periodical drafting of the report on the state of implementation of the MCSD recommendations; and, - VI.
+Produce opinions of the overall MAP Work Programme and the functioning of the Coordinating Unit and the RACs, with the aim of integrating sustainability considerations into the MAP/Barcelona Convention system as a whole. - 4.2 The above Decision IG.17/5 considered that the MCSD should involve the greatest possible variety of national actors in its work, so as to ensure the greatest possible dissemination of the concepts promoted, and that for this to be achieved the composition of the Commission was agreed to be expanded as follows: - Contracting Parties (22) (21 riparian states and European Union); - NGOs (3); - Local authorities (3); - Socio-economic stakeholders (3): - Scientific Community (3); - Intergovernmental organizations working in the field of sustainable development (3); - Eminent experts in the field of the topics of the MCSD meeting agenda (3). - 4.3 Decision IG.17/5 also underlined that all efforts should be made to ensure participation of representatives from both the environment and development sectors and appropriate geographical representation, and media participation.